christofferaakre/flameshot-ocr/readme.md

 path to the `yomichan-search`, which should be `/home/yourUsername/yomichan-search` if you followed the instructions above.
 This path needs to be absolute, not relative
     as otherwise it breaks for ubuntu keyboard shortcuts.
+8. Replace the hardcoded `save_path` directory with the absolute path to the directory that you will monitor with `manga_ocr`

 #### Install dependencies using install script:
 Note that the install script by default installs